vrk-kpa/xroad-catalog/xroad-catalog-collector/README.md

 * FetchOpenApiActor - fetches OpenAPI descriptions of Rest services from the XRoad instance and stores them to the db
 * ListClientsActor - fetches a list of clients from the XRoad instance and stores them to the db
 * ListMethodsActor - fetches a list of services from the XRoad instance and stores them to the db
+* FetchOrganizationsActor - fetches a list of public organizations from an external API and stores them to the db
+* FetchCompaniesActor - fetches a list of private companies from an external API and stores them to the db

 ## Build